platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 ## why?

 A friend of mine was actively pitching `Rust` as new shiny thing i should try.
 I am always in search for a better language for gamedev, and after a week of attempts on integrating `C++20` modules (faster compile and no headers), which totally failed* - bugs, ICEs, docs so bad that reading source is more useful, - i realized how much time i spend on `CMake` (and earlier `Make` - I love slashes btw), dependency management, resolving compiler differences and other non-programming stuff, and thought that maybe `Rust` - which is praised for tooling - could solve that
-*for the purpose of corectness, i revisited it and actually moved to modules - this time successfully
+*for the purpose of correctness, i revisited it and actually moved to modules - this time successfully

 So, i ported my C++ Vulkan renderer to `Rust` (and some more)